chanzuckerberg/single-cell/rfcs/RFC-Upload-From-Dropbox.md

 These are the fields that will be in the download job placed in the queue:

-- Link - a to the link to download.
+- Link - the link to download.
 Use to retrieve the file from CSP.
 - submission_id - identifies the submission.
 Used to determine the storage location.
 - dataset_id - identifies the dataset.
 Used to determine the storage location
 - file_name - the name of the file being downloaded